Kay0225123/Options-Trading/README.md

 ## Functionalities
 - Pricing options
-- 2D and 3D graphics of options.
+- 2D and 3D graphics of options (the 3D part is still in development).

 ## Requirements
 ```bash